 Highlights of recent seasons have included performances in major venues throughout North America, Europe, and Asia such as Carnegie Hall, Wigmore Hall, Kennedy Center, Berlin Konzerthaus, Brussels BOZAR, Cologne Philharmonie, Seoul’s Kumho Arts Hall, and at significant festivals, including the BBC Proms, Verbier, Ravinia, Mostly Mozart, Music@Menlo, Rheingau, East Neuk, and Festspiele Mecklenburg-Vorpommern.

-The Calidore String Quartet’s debut album for Signum Records, including quartets by Mendelssohn, Prokofiev, Janácek, and Golijov, will be released in October 2018.
+Resilience, the Calidore String Quartet’s 2018 Signum release, features works by Mendelssohn, Prokofiev, Janácek, and Golijov.
 The quartet’s other three commercial recordings feature quartets by Tchaikovsky and Mendelssohn recorded live in concert at the 2016 Music@Menlo festival, a debut album of quartets by Mendelssohn and Haydn, and an album on the French label Editions Hortus, with music commemorating the World War I centennial.

 As a passionate supporter of music education, the Calidore String Quartet is committed to mentoring and educating young musicians, students, and audiences.
 The Calidore serves as quartet-in-residence at the University of Delaware and the University of Toronto.
 The Calidore has conducted master classes and residencies at Princeton, Stanford, University of Michigan, the Colburn School, Stony Brook University, UCLA, and Mercer University.